kavithahk-1706/DSA-Log/algorithms.md

 ### ___Basic Algorithm:___

--  Use two functions, mergeSort and merge
+-  Use two functions, mergeSort and merge.

-- To handle the dividing and merging parts of the technique respectively
+- To handle the dividing and merging parts of the technique respectively.

-- The mergeSort function recursively calls itself for the left and right halves of the array
+- The mergeSort function recursively calls itself for the left and right halves of the array.

-- Each half is recursively divided into subsequent halves until there is one element left
+- Each half is recursively divided into subsequent halves until there is one element left.

-- Then the merge function is executed to merge the two sub arrays obtained at every level after comparing elements
+- Then the merge function is executed to merge the two sub arrays obtained at every level after comparing elements.

-- Temp arrays are used to store the left and right sorted sub arrays, but the final array is sorted in the same variable
+- Temp arrays are used to store the left and right sorted sub arrays, but the final array is sorted in the same variable.

-- Since we're using auxiliary space, it is not inplace
+- Since we're using auxiliary space, it is not inplace.

 ### *__Time Complexity:__ O(n log n)*

-- The `mergeSort` logic uses a `log n` time complexity to recursively divide the array into two halves until the number of elements is 1
+- The `mergeSort` logic uses a `log n` time complexity to recursively divide the array into two halves until the number of elements is 1.

-- The `merge` logic iterates `n` times to combine the two sorted sub arrays after comparison
+- The `merge` logic iterates `n` times to combine the two sorted sub arrays after comparison.

 - Since the array is divided `log n` times and the divisions are merged `n` times at each level, the total time complexity becomes __O(n log n).__